-Throughout the summer and until the first frosts, fuchsias will grace your garden with masses of exotic, two-tone pendent flowers.
+Fuchsias will grace the garden with masses of exotic, two-tone pendant flowers throughout the summer and until the first frosts.
 Perfect backdrop to hardy perennial plants, these garden favourites will look fantastic planted in the garden border or cascading down from hanging baskets and containers.

-Plant fuchsias outdoors in moist, well-drained fertile soil in full sun to partial shade.
-Feed with high potash feed every couple of weeks: if you garden organically, liquid seaweed is ideal as it is organic and comes from a sustainable source.
+Plant outdoors in moist, well-drained fertile soil in full sun to partial shade.
 Dead-head regularly to encourage more flowers.
 Provide a deep winter mulch and shelter from cold drying winds.

-Always unpack on arrival and store in a cool, dry, dark place until ready to plant.
+Always unpack on arrival and store in a cool place until ready to plant.

 Potential problems, pests and diseases:

 - Aphids: these sap-eating insects can weaken plants and spread viruses.
 Whenever possible, pick off by hand using gloves.

 - Capsid bugs: these sap-eating insects emit a toxic saliva that eventually causes the plant tissues to die.
 Leaves are peppered with small holes and often grow distorted.
 In some cases, flowers may not develop correctly and buds may fail.
 Dispose of any deceased plant material and debris in winter to prevent issues in spring and summer.

 - Fuchsia gall mites: these sap-eating microscopic mites emit a toxic saliva that eventually causes the plant tissues to die.
 Leaves and flowers grow distorted and host may wilt.
 Cut away and destroy any infected material.